-The Equity Cholice and Value for money policy was reviewed in FEbruary 2020.
+The Equity Choice and Value for money policy was reviewed in February 2020.
 More information on this can be found on the ‘What you have told us‘ page.

 As a result of the work we have changed the statement within the policy from:

 Generally not fund a home care package where its costs are more than 10% (the percentage may vary across other CCGs) higher than care in an alternative appropriate location such as a care home.
 However, the CCG will consider any request on its individual merits and in exceptional circumstances the CCG will pay a higher cost for a preferred package.

 By way of guidance, The CCG will generally fund a homecare package where its costs are less than 10% higher than care in an alternative appropriate location such as a care home.
 For packages over this threshold, the CCG will consider the request on a case by case basis taking into account the clinical need and the patient/their representative’s preference for the requested level of care to be delivered within their home.